 It is also possible to discover similar entities through determining compatibility or finding similar patterns within the rich graph of connections.
 Thus, the music platform includes information on covers of the same track (e.g.Que sera sera, in different styles by different artists), alternative versions (e.g. remixes or reworks) or songs by the same artist.
 For more information on how RDFox can be used to determining compatibility between entities read our article on configuration.

 Part One has explained how RDFox can be used to link and enrich data, providing a unified knowledge graph for users to query, and enriched results.
-To find out how OST Music validated and queried their data, and view performance statistics, read Part Two.
+To find out how RDFox Music validated and queried their data, and view performance statistics, read Part Two.